Juvenile Billfish Photos Needed!

-The Billfish Foundation is proud to announce our newest project on juvenile billfish!
-Very little is known about billfish during their early life stages due to high mortality rates and a lack of reliable tracking methods for fish of their size.
-A lack of information on juvenile and newborn billfish whereabouts and habits equate to improper management and advocacy for their survival.
-That’s why we at TBF, along with our research partners, are calling on our members to help us remedy this problem!
-According to Dr. Freddy Arocha, TBF’s partner researcher, “Known images from juvenile billfish are rare, and more difficult is to find an image with the data related to the image.
+TBF’s newest project focuses on juvenile billfish for very little is known about them during their early life stages due to high mortality rates and a lack of reliable tracking methods for fish of their size.
+A lack of information on juvenile and newborn billfish whereabouts and habits leaves their management and advocacy for their survival in jeopardy.
+TBF with our research partner Dr. Freddy Arocha, TBF’s research partner and recipient of TBF’s Paxson Offield Lifetime Science Achievement Award 2019, shared that “known images from juvenile billfish are rare, and more difficult is to find an image with the data related to the image.
 So this is an innovative program, I have not heard of such approach elsewhere, nor the existence of any repository of the sort.”

 *It is important to note that a photo must be included for the entry to be usable.